spacebruce/SGDK-Experiments/Big-tile-map/README.md

 Uses more CPU and RAM (not VRAM) than I'm super comfy with, but does seem to do it's job well when given adequate resources.

 ## Limitations
-- Uses _a lot_ but not possibly not unbearable amount of memory, scales up with how many tiles exist in the map (MapTiles) and how many are visible in the view (ActiveTiles)
+- Uses _a lot_ but possibly not unbearable amount of memory, scales up with how many tiles exist in the map (MapTiles) and how many are visible in the view (ActiveTiles)
 -  - Approximately : 2700 + (ActiveTiles × 6) + (MapTiles * 2) Bytes
    - a 1251 tile map (1251 * 2) with 320 tiles visible (320 * 6) = 4422 bytes + 2270 = 7122B ~ 7KB of RAM
 - Currently hijacks the MAP type, and has the same 2048 maximum tile limitations as that